MrSkiddy47/CompleteSuicideManual-2/pages/chapter_1.en.md

 In the 1980s, there was a popular game of "drinking cough drops in one gulp and then jumping like crazy".
 This is because cough drops contain anesthetic substances such as codeine, which acts on the cough center in the brain to relieve coughs, and ephedrine, which dilates the trachea.
 Codeine is a component of opium, and although the lethal dose of ephedrine is unknown, it is a raw material for stimulants, so it is very dangerous.
 It should be banned, but it will not stop coughing if you don't use it.
 Therefore, most of the cough suppressants sold now contain these two ingredients.

 "Paburon-S" (Taisho Pharmaceutical) is also one of this type of drugs.
-In the 1980s, "Buron liquid" (SS Pharmaceuticals) was widely used, but now this medicine does not contain ephedrine, so here is dihydrocodeine phosphate, which has an almost identical structure to codeine.
-30 mg and "Paburon" of dimethylephedrine hydrochloride (methyl ephedrine), the sister ingredient of ephedrine.
+In the 1980s, "Buron liquid" (SS Pharmaceuticals) was widely used, but now this medicine does not contain ephedrine, so here is "Paburon" in its place, containing 30mg of dihydrocodeine phosphate, which is structurally similar to codeine, and dl-methylephedrine hydrochloride, an ephedrine-like ingredient.
 Codeine phosphate can cause drowsiness when taken in large amounts, while ephedrine has a wakefulness effect.
 Overall, it is not so much sleep as it is a strong excitatory effect, leading to increased heart rate, accelerated breathing and death due to circulatory insufficiency.
-In addition, cough suppressants containing 30 mg of dihydrocodeine include "New Deni Cough Liquid" and "New Dihydrocodeine Cough Liquid" (Kowa).
+In addition, cough suppressants containing 30 mg of dihydrocodeine include "Tonin Cough Syrup D" and "Colgen" (Kowa).

 The content of dimethylephedrine hydrochloride in "Aneton Granules" (by Pfizer) is 10 mg.
-In the book *Final Exit*, it's stated that codeine lethal dose is 2.4 g, so just believe it and take more than 240 granules, which is just a small bowl in terms of quantity.
+In the book *Final Exit*[^final-exit], it's stated that codeine lethal dose is 2.4 g, so just believe it and take more than 240 granules, which is just a small bowl in terms of quantity.
 An expert's opinion is: "Things mixed with yogurt and the like" have white particles and a sweet taste.

+[^final-exit]: 1991 book, "Final Exit: The Practicalities of Self-Deliverance and Assisted Suicide for the Dying," by Derek Humphry.

+[ Vietnamese Translator's note: It's hard to find the medicines introduced in the original, so I'll replace them with medicines with similar names and similar ingredients. ]

 ### (3) Antiemetics